Google Fi for Seniors: Phones, Prices, and Reviews

 Google Fi Network Coverage

-Google Fi has an extensive network of 4G LTE service with limited 5G coverage depending on the region.
-A Google Fi coverage map will show that the service is available in all 50 states, with areas of low coverage grouped in remote areas like Alaska and the desert areas of Nevada, Oregon, and Idaho.
+Google Fi has an extensive network of 5G and 4G LTE services, depending on the region.
+A Google Fi coverage map will show that the service is available in all 50 states; there are areas of low coverage grouped in remote areas like Alaska and the desert areas of Nevada, Oregon, and Idaho.

 Google Fi vs. T-Mobile